y-tsvetkov/y-tsvetkov.github.io/_projects/1_project.md

 </div>

 Something that's been bothering me about four-legged robots for a while now is how can we make them useful.
 Many quadrupeds are marketed for inspection tasks, which a drone could likely do just as well.
-One thing a legged bot can do better than a drone though is environmental interaction - pushing buttons, pulling levers, carrying objects etc. For this task they are usually given arm payloads with grippers, which are relatively easy to control.
-However, these arms take up space and payload capacity, not to mention often costing as much as the robot itself.
+One thing a legged bot can do better than a drone though is environmental interaction - pushing buttons, pulling levers, carrying objects etc. For this task they are usually given arm payloads with grippers, which take up space and payload capacity, not to mention often costing as much as the robot itself.

-Gut feeling and armchair engineering aside, the shortcomings of arms and a need for lighter and cheaper manipulation are starting to become apparent in practice.
+The shortcomings of arms and a need for lighter and cheaper manipulation are starting to become apparent in practice.
 For example, in the [AIRA 2022](https://www.aira-challenge.com/) challenge, which featured navigation and locomotion tasks for legged robots, teams needed to swap between SLAM payloads and arms to complete all required tasks.
-Although that's fine for a challenge, in real-world deployment far away from an operator you can't change payloads.
+Although this is fine for an academic environment, in real-world deployment far away from an operator you can't change payloads.
 In his [ICRA 2022 keynote talk](https://www.youtube.com/watch?v=abdLIFOzdRo), Marco Hutter (founder of ANYbotics) also brought up manipulation if we want practical quadrupeds.

 Another thing of note is the [recent interest and progress in the field of two-limbed manipulation](https://www.science.org/doi/10.1126/science.aat8414).
-A second arm is very useful when it comes to carrying big objects or providing support, like holding a bottle with one hand while screwing the cap on with the other, and some very smart people have been [devising ways to take advantage of 2 arms](https://arxiv.org/abs/2208.10552) (that's the IROS 2022 Best Paper winner BTW).
+A second arm is very useful when it comes to carrying big objects or providing support, like holding a bottle with one hand while screwing the cap on with the other, and some very smart people have been [devising ways to take advantage of 2 arms](https://arxiv.org/abs/2208.10552) (that's also the IROS 2022 Best Paper).
 It might not be too early to consider having 2 grippers on a quadruped to improve manipulation.
 Just sticking 2 arms won't cut it - [Spot has a max payload of 14 kg](https://dev.bostondynamics.com/docs/payload/payload_configuration_requirements) and [2 Spot Arms would weigh 16 kg in total](https://www.bostondynamics.com/sites/default/files/inline-files/spot-arm.pdf), so a dual-armed Spot could only be useful if your application involves carrying [at least 122](https://www.uu.edu/dept/physics/scienceguys/2000July.cfm) helium balloons.

 ## The idea
 So, what can we do about it?
 My thinking went something like this: on a quadruped, we already have 4 legs designed to be both dynamic and precise.
 Those legs have 3 motors each, capable of carrying a whole body.
 We are only 4 DoFs away from an arm + gripper, and these DoFs can have smaller and cheaper motors since the leg motors are the ones doing the heavy lifting (_ba-dum tss_).

-In this case, _what if we put some grippers on the front legs for one- and two-limbed manipulation?_
+In this case, _can we put some grippers on the front legs for one- and two-limbed manipulation?_

 To see how far could this idea go, I made a small-scale quadruped robot with 3-DoF manipulators on its front legs and normal hind legs.